 The Demand Side Programme is subject to a Dispatch Instruction under clause 7.6.5A with a non-zero dispatch quantity determined under clause 7.13.5; or

-AEMO has subjected the Demand Side Programme to a Reserve Capacity Test in accordance with clause 4.25.2B and/or clause 4.25.2BA.
+AEMO has subjected the Demand Side Programme to a Reserve Capacity Test in accordance with clause 4.25.2B and/or clause 4.25.2BA and/or clause 4.25.2BA.

 An “Event Day” for a Demand Side Programme is a Trading Day in which one or more DSP Dispatch Events occur for that Demand Side Programme.